-Colour in concrete should never be considered as monolithic or as an absolute.
+Colour in concrete should never be considered monolithic or absolute.
 The main reason that concrete feels ‘natural’ versus, say laminate flooring or ceramic tile, is that it has a very organic colour variation from piece to piece.
-Because our eyes have the ability to pick up pattern and repetition, concrete’s lack of perfect uniformity is what makes us see it as beautiful – in a natural kind of way.
+Because our eyes have the ability to pick up patterns and repetition, concrete’s lack of perfect uniformity is what makes us see it as beautiful – in a natural kind of way.
 When designing a fireplace surround, look for the components of the surround to have subtle shade differences, but to blend harmoniously as a unit.
 Fireplace cladding may have slightly more variation, so when laying out fireplace tiles, ‘randomization’ is important.
-This ensures that the overall pattern of colour range is balanced.
+This ensures that the overall pattern of the colour range is balanced.

 Concrete colour samples are not like paint chips.
 Where paint can be almost perfectly consistent from batch to batch, concrete, by nature, is not.
 When considering concrete colour samples in a designed space, colour variation should be taken into consideration.
 The variation in concrete will be in its value (relative lightness or darkness), not in its hue (its tendency towards one colour or another, i.e. blueness or redness).
 Colour coordinating based on hue is an entirely acceptable approach but one should always be cognizant of the fact that a product may not match a sample exactly – it will likely be slightly lighter or darker.

 Concrete can be coloured in two ways: integrally/mixed in; or surface stained.
 These are completely different processes and at Paloform, we only do the former.
 In either case, though, you are generally only tinting the material and relying on some degree of concrete’s natural colour to be the ‘base.’
-The range of achievable colour can be broad, depending on the types and quantities of pigments that are put into the mix, but in my opinion, concrete communicates its “concreteness” best when its greyness is allowed to show through.
+The range of achievable colours can be broad, depending on the types and quantities of pigments that are put into the mix, but in my opinion, concrete communicates its “concreteness” best when its greyness is allowed to show through.
 And for fireplace applications, the weight and solidity are conveyed beautifully when the palette is subtle.